Friday, June 14, 2019

 The governing reference work of Grey Goatee Nation had it:

 prelapsarian (Grey Goatee Global Golf Dictionary, Unmoored, First and Only Edition, p.
-17): 1. characteristic of a place where only the golf and the cheese-pimento sandwiches are real.
+17): 1. of a place where only the golf and the cheese-pimento sandwiches are real.
 2. awash in toxic maleness.
 3. characterized by fiddling while Rome burns.

 Does the writer expect His Godliness to frown down upon us and turn the lights out because Augusta is fake and misogynist?